-Larry Fine, RPT, is Piano Buyer‘s Publisher, Editor, and Advertising Director, and author of The Piano Book: Buying & Owning a New or Used Piano.
-Fine has been involved in the piano industry for more than 40 years.
-He can be reached at [email protected].
+Larry Fine is Piano Buyer‘s Founder, and Publisher and Editor Emeritus.
+Author of The Piano Book: Buying & Owning a New or Used Piano, Fine has been involved in the piano industry for more than 45 years.
+He can be reached at firstname.lastname@example.org.

 Ori Bukai owns and operates Allegro Pianos in Stamford, Connecticut, which specializes in the sale of new and restored high-end pianos.
 Visit his website at www.allegropianos.